 The 1000 Islands are the Saint Lawrence River’s iconic archipelago.
 It was created when the roots of an ancient mountain range flooded after the retreat of the last ice age.
 Spanning over 75km, the area is made up of 1867 “islands” – 997 are known to be actual islands, while the others are mainly shoals and rocks.
 As you can imagine, there’s plenty of beauty to be discovered within the area.
 What better way to tour the Thousand Islands than with a cruise!

-So why should you take a 1000 Islands cruise?
-A number of reasons!
-For one, who doesn’t love to hit the water and explore?
+Why should you take a 1000 Islands cruise?
+First, who doesn’t love to hit the water and explore?
 A cruise allows you to cover a lot more ground than you could by staying on land or hopping on a kayak.
-It also allows you to catch a glimpse of some of the more famous islands like Heart Island which is home to Boldt Castle as well as some of the private cottages which I guarantee will have you daydreaming about owning one yourself.
+It also allows you to catch a glimpse of some of the more famous islands like Heart Island (home to Boldt Castle) as well as some of the private cottages which I guarantee will have you daydreaming about owning one yourself.
 Lastly, the views are absolutely gorgeous so sit back, relax and listen to the commentary as you enjoy the scenery.

 My Thousand Islands Boat Tour Experience